-Member institutions and conferences should contact Ben Brownlee (bbrownlee@ncaa.org) regarding questions about the NCAA bat testing process (Rule 1.12.g and Appendix G).
+Member institutions and conferences should contact Stanley Broaden (sbroaden@ncaa.org) regarding questions about the NCAA bat testing process (Rule 1.12.g and Appendix G).

 CUSTOMER SERVICE

 How to videos on how to calibrate the testing The Bat Testing Solutions staff can be reached at www.barrelcompression.com, and via email at G4battesters@gmail.com.